cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

 ### Community
 I knew 2 people in Casablanca before I left.
 Finding a community was important to me.

 Technology/entrepreneurship communities can be found worldwide ([Adrian Avendano](https://www.linkedin.com/in/adrianavendano/) is an unbelievable testament to this fact).
 Casablanca was no different.
 I attended Meetups, pitch events, happy hours, and even [PyData Casablanca](https://www.meetup.com/PyData-Casablanca/)!
 After a while, I was able to surround myself with people that kept me happy and helped me grow.
 In addition, choosing to work from a co-working space can often give you this for free.

+### Insurance
+Like any extended international trip, ensure that you've premeditated your options in the event of theft, dental, or medical emergencies.
+This is standard practice.

+For the OSMLM, give special thought to *computer* insurance as well: without it, there's not a whole lot of work that you can do.

+If your computer breaks:
+  - Where's the computer store?
+  - How will i get a new one?
+  - How long will this take?

+This will vary by country.
+Investigate beforehand.

 ## Keeping a schedule
-- treat it like a job
-- take the weekends off!
-- exercise in the morning
-- leave at a reasonable hour, and perhaps do other things at night
+Like building a curriculum, this came easy to me: keeping a disciplined, focused schedule around machine-learning self-study was all I wanted to do.

+If this comes less easily to you: **treat this like a job.** Get rest.
+Take weekends off.
+Exercise before you go to work (if that's your thing).
+Leave your workspace at a reasonable hour, and pursue hobbies, relationships and culture at night.
+Hold yourself accountable.
+Do whatever worked for you in a previous job, or period of your life.

-## a sense of urgency
+## A sense of urgency
-- leaving at 6pm or leaving at 9pm, and with a full time salary, well it doesn't make much of a difference
-- here, you've "ripped the carpet out from under you"
-- internalize this. know that your goal is to ultimately learn as much as possible, and expend your resources accordingly
-- the most precious of these resources, as you've intrinsically already agreed, is time
-- my point: it will become easy to spend your time well, to spend a lot of it, and to be focused

-## costs
-how much did i spend?!

-## insurance
-- this is mostly a travel thing
-- however, since your computer is a crucial item for you, project ahead as to what would happen if it breaks
-  - where's the computer store?
-  - how will i get a new one?
-  - how long will this take?
+In a salaried job, you trade the potential myriad upside of entrepreneurship for stability: assuming you do your job well, you *will* receive a paycheck twice a month, (largely) irrespective of the hours you put in.
+"Hustling" bears few fruit.
+Ultimately, your goal is longevity: to continue to do great work, and be excited about this work; to not burn out; to be there in a few years' time.

+In the OSMLM, things are different.
+Here, you've "ripped the carpet out from under you".
+You have no paycheck, no immediate professional support, no structural "crutch."
+Furthermore, once finished, you will have something to *prove* to your previous professional world (in interviews, etc.).

+My [machine learning] goal for the OSMLM was to learn as much as possible.
+My resource-bottleneck was time.
+As such, it became *easy* to keep a robust schedule, and to work slightly-longer-than-normal hours.
+It was, stated *dramatically*, "fight or flight".
+Looking back, I am impressed, though not entirely surprised, with how much work I could produce in this context.

+In the OSMLM, a sense of urgency *is a feature, not a bug.* Use it to your advantage — as a biologically-principled IV of raw motivation.

 ## Personal-development objectives, in parallel
 - language